Training Deep Morphological Neural Networks as Universal Approximators: Prerequisites

-The \textit{Representation Theorem} of \citet{MaSc87a} takes this one step further: it proves that we can represent any increasing, translation-invariant linear shift-invariant filter as a supremum of weighted erosions.
+The \textit{Representation Theorem} of \citet{maragos1987morphological} takes this one step further: it proves that we can represent any increasing, translation-invariant linear shift-invariant filter as a supremum of weighted erosions.
 A byproduct of this is that we can write any linear perceptron with positive weights that sum up to \(1\) as a supremum of weighted erosions: If \( \alpha_i > 0 \) for all \( i \) and \( \sum_i \alpha_i = 1 \), then the following identity holds:

 If we allow biased erosions we can relax the condition that the weights must sum up to 1, as long as they sum up to less than 1.
 For example, we have \(\frac{x}{2}=\sup_{r\in \mathbb{R}}\min(x-r,r)\).
+Finally, if one additionally allows \(\min\)-terms of the form \(-x_i+r_{n+i}\) (that is, taking an erosion and an anti-dilation), then every \(1\)-Lipschitz function with respect to the \(\|\cdot\|_{\infty}\)-norm can be represented \citep{banon1993decomposition, luo2021min}.
 For details regarding the Representation Theorem, see Appendix \ref{appendix:f}.

+A central theme of this work will be universal approximation; the property of a function class to be able to approximate any continuous (or some other type of) function.
+Formally, we have the following definition: \begin{definition}[Universal approximator] We say that a class of functions \(\mathcal{F}\) is a universal approximator on a set \(\mathcal{D} \subseteq \mathbb{R}^n\) if and only if it is a dense subclass of the class of continuous functions on \(\mathcal{D}\) under the \(\|\cdot\|_{\infty}\) function norm.
+Equivalently, for any continuous \(g\) defined on \(\mathcal{D}\), there exists a sequence \(\{f_i\}_{i\in \mathbb{N}} \subseteq \mathcal{F}\) such that \(f_i \to g\) uniformly. \end{definition}

+We say that a network architecture is a universal approximator on \(\mathcal{D}\) if the class of functions it defines is a universal approximator on \(\mathcal{D}\).
+Most of our claims hold for compact \(\mathcal{D}\), which for \(\mathbb{R}^n\) correspond to bounded and closed domains by the Heine–Borel theorem.
+With a slight abuse of terminology, whenever we say that a network is (or is not) a universal approximator, we mean that the defined architecture is (or is not) a universal approximator.